DeckerGirl/ENC4265portfolio/reflective_blogs.md

 AI statement: ChatGPT GPT-4o was used for spellchecking.

 # Reflective Blog 7
-Prompt G: Analyze an assignment explanation page from this course (including video overview, if there is one) as though it is a mini-tutorial or how-to.
+**Prompt G:** Analyze an assignment explanation page from this course (including video overview, if there is one) as though it is a mini-tutorial or how-to.
 Obviously, the audience and genre of writing are different than a typical how-to, but what elements are the same/similar?
 What are different?
 What could be more clear, regardless of the genre or intended audience?
 (I might incorporate your suggestions in future courses!)

+**Reflection:**

+The Procedure Video Assignment Explanation Page shares several similarities with traditional how-to guides.
+It follows a step-by-step structure, guiding students through where to start, what to include, and how to submit their work, much like a tutorial.
+The assignment sets clear objectives, ensuring students understand the goal of creating a concise and well-structured procedure video.
+Additionally, it provides useful tips and resources, such as using YouTube captions, practicing narration, and incorporating visual indicators like arrows and circles, which enhance clarity.
+While not always found in how-to guides, the inclusion of a rubric functions as a checklist, similar to troubleshooting sections in technical tutorials.
+The accompanying video further reinforces these instructional elements by emphasizing the importance of clear, well-organized content, polished presentation, and proper use of captions and digital tools.
+However, there are notable differences.
+Unlike a general how-to guide, which serves a broad audience, this assignment is tailored for academic purposes and includes an evaluation component, adding an assessment dimension.
+It also allows for flexibility in execution, giving students creative freedom in their approach, which is not always present in strict procedural guides.
+Another distinction is the absence of an immediate demonstration in the written explanation; while many tutorials include step-by-step visuals or embedded videos, this assignment only suggests resources without directly showing examples.
+The video, however, does provide some level of demonstration, such as showcasing the Loom tool and highlighting cursor movements, which enhances understanding but could be further improved with a full example of a successful procedure video.
+To improve clarity, incorporating visual examples or linking to sample videos could help set clearer expectations.
+Condensing key points into a brief summary at the top would enhance readability, and highlighting common pitfalls—such as poor audio quality, missing captions, or failure to list tools used—could help students avoid mistakes upfront.
+Additionally, interactive formatting, such as collapsible sections for tips, submission instructions, and the rubric, could streamline navigation.
+Given the video’s informal tone and self-referential nature, ensuring that students receive a polished example alongside the explanation could reinforce the expectations more effectively.
+By implementing these refinements, the assignment page could function even more effectively as a structured guide while maintaining its academic intent.

+AI statement: ChatGPT GPT-4o was used for this reflection.

 # Reflective Blog 8 (Optional - Make-up)
 TBD